redmunds/brackets-quick-markup/README.md

 The tags and shortcuts are defined in [data.json](https://github.com/redmunds/brackets-quick-markup/blob/master/data.json), so they are fully configurable.

-Once this extension is installed in Brackets, use **Help > Show Extensions Folder** to navigate to quickly navigate to the extensions folder.
+Once this extension is installed in Brackets, use **Help > Show Extensions Folder** to navigate to the extensions folder.
 Hint: drag the folder onto Brackets window to quickly switch the current Brackets project to that folder.
-Open the user/brackets-quickmarkup folder to find the data.json file.
+Open the user/brackets-quick-markup folder to find the data.json file.

 ## License